 UC Davis Graduate School of Business has campuses in Northern California’s economic power centers, which allows attending students to gain valuable feedback and lessons from some of today’s top industry leaders.
-Ranked 15th globally for faculty quality and 13th worldwide on faculty research productivity with their 70+ internationally renowned research faculty, visiting professors and guest lecturers, UC Davis offers students a high quality education in business.
-And because ten of the Fortune 100 are headquartered in Northern California, including Apple, Hewlett-Packard, Chevron and Wells Fargo, students are often offered jobs within these corporations after graduation.
+Ranked 15th globally for faculty quality and 13th worldwide on faculty research productivity with their 70+ internationally renowned research faculty, visiting professors and guest lecturers, UC Davis offers students a high-quality education in business.
+And because ten of the Fortune 100 are headquartered in Northern California, including Apple, Hewlett-Packard, Chevron, and Wells Fargo, students are often offered jobs within these corporations after graduation.

-The MBA programs offered at UC Davis are full-time MBA programs, Executive MBA programs and part-time MBA programs.
+The MBA programs offered at UC Davis are full-time MBA programs, Executive MBA programs, and part-time MBA programs.
 The full-time MBA program at UC Davis is ranked in the top 10% for Full-Time MBA by the U.S. News and World Report.
-The UC Davis Full-Time MBA program also ranked among the top 5% in average GMAT score and among the top 8 in acceptance rate.
+The UC Davis Full-Time MBA program also ranked among the top 5% in the average GMAT score and among the top 8 in acceptance rate.
 Due to the location of the school’s campus, students will have quick access to established Fortune 500 firms, the global technology industry, Pacific Rim trade, new startups and a financial ecosystem of venture capital and international banking, allowing graduates from UC Davis to make a positive impact in the world and to become successful leaders in a variety of industries.

 - Tuition (Out-of-state): $50,522

 - Average Starting Salary and Bonus: $112,202